ArthurWerle/devagram/README.md

 ## Logs

 - I'm using [Winston](https://github.com/winstonjs/winston/tree/2.x) to manage logs with logs levels.
 As you can see in `serverless.yml` file, there is a cli param called level (`--param="level={levelName}"`) where you can inform which log level you want, setting an ENV variable.
 So `info` and `debug` logs will only display if the ENV variable is set to do so, making the logs organized by the log levels you want.

+## Deploy

+ - I decided to study a little about Github Actions in this repository, so I created some triggers on pushes on `dev` branch.